 The Florida probate process takes a different amount of time based upon the type of probate.
-There are two types of probate in Florida: a formal probate administration and a summary probate administration.
+There are two main types of probate in Florida: a formal probate administration and a summary probate administration.
 There is also a disposition without administration that is available in very limited circumstances.

 The formal probate administration usually takes 6-9 months under most circumstances - start to finish.
 This process includes appointing a personal representative (i.e., the "executor"), a 90 days creditor's period that must run, payment of creditor's claims and more.
 One important distinction on probate is that the personal representative, once appointed by the probate court upon petition by an attorney, has the ability to manage and sell the estate assets.
 This means that while the probate process can take a number of months, the estate assets can be sold and managed effectively.
 Once the creditor's period runs (starting at the date of publication in a newspaper), the estate can generally start to be closed down with the personal representative following a strict process to close the estate.

 If your loved one died with assets in their own, individual name, then they will likely need to seek an attorney to deal with the probate/process.
 We have a lot more information on the Florida probate process on our website.
 In the formal administration, you must have an attorney.
 In the summary administration, getting an attorney's assistance would be very, very helpful.
 Summary administrations can be complicated so an attorney's help would make things so much easier for families.